Spider-Man 3: Box office

 Outside North America, it is the 23rd-highest-grossing film, the highest-grossing film of Sam Raimi's Spider-Man trilogy, and the third-highest-grossing film distributed by Sony/Columbia.
 On its opening day (Tuesday, May 1, 2007), Spider-Man 3 grossed $29.2 million from 16 territories, an 86% increase from the intake of Spider-Man 2 on its first day of release.
 In 10 of the 16 territories, Spider-Man 3 set new opening-day records.
-These territories are Japan, South Korea, Hong Kong, Thailand, Malaysia, Singapore, Taiwan, the Philippines, France, and Italy.
 In Germany, the film surpassed the opening day gross of Spider-Man 2.
-It also crushed Harry Potter and the Goblet of Fire's record for scoring the biggest opening day in France, earning $6.8 million.
+It also surpassed Harry Potter and the Goblet of Fire's record for scoring the biggest opening day in France, earning $6.8 million.
 Spider-Man 3 had the third-highest opening of any film in Austria, after The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King.
 Its Japanese opening generated a total of $3.7 million, making it the country's highest Tuesday gross of any film, breaking the former record held by Harry Potter and the Sorcerer's Stone.
 Meanwhile, in the UK, the film had the third-highest opening of any film in the country, trailing only behind Harry Potter and the Goblet of Fire and Pirates of the Caribbean: Dead Man's Chest.

 During its six-day opening weekend (through its first Sunday), the film earned $230.5 million from 107 markets, finishing #1 in all of them.
-Spider-Man 3 set opening-weekend records in 29 markets including Italy, China, South Korea (the latter was first surpassed by Pirates of the Caribbean: At World's End), India, Singapore, Philippines, Hong Kong, Thailand, Malaysia, Taiwan, Indonesia, Mexico, Brazil, Argentina, Colombia, and Peru.
-However, many of these records were achieved thanks to its six-day opening, while previous record-holders in some countries opened over the traditional three-day weekend (traditional two-, four-, or five-day weekend in other countries).
+Spider-Man 3 set opening-weekend records in 29 markets however, many of these records were achieved thanks to its six-day opening, while previous record-holders in some countries opened over the traditional three-day weekend (traditional two-, four-, or five-day weekend in other countries).
 In India, it grossed $16.4 million and was the seventh-highest-grossing film of 2007 there.
-Russia and Ukraine both earned $7.4 million from 671 screens, dethroning The Da Vinci Code.
-Moreover, five Asian countries had overturned a ten-year record that was held by The Lost World: Jurassic Park.
-As for South Korea, Spider-Man 3 crossed over The Matrix Reloaded for a local currency mark for a Hollywood release, as well as surpassing The Host.
-In Japan, it earned a total of $26.5 million, kicking the previous record held by The Matrix Reloaded.
+Russia and Ukraine both earned $7.4 million from 671 screens, dethroning The Da Vinci Code (2006).
+Moreover, five Asian countries had overturned a ten-year record that was held by The Lost World: Jurassic Park (1997).
+As for South Korea, Spider-Man 3 crossed over The Matrix Reloaded (2003) for a local currency mark for a Hollywood release, as well as surpassing The Host (2006).
+In Japan, it earned a total of $26.5 million, taking the previous record held by The Matrix Reloaded.
 It was ranked in first place at the box office outside North America for three consecutive weekends.